-Although the gum, spray, and patch contain less nicotine than cigarettes, there is a small risk of addiction.
+Although the gum, spray and patch contain less nicotine than cigarettes, there is a small risk of addiction.
 However, experts contend that the addiction is less harmful than smoking.
 Still, there is a concern for people with heart disease.
 One test indicated that if used for extended time, some of the replacement products might have the same negative impact on the heart as cigarettes.

-To help you go about quitting, talk to your doctor about your smoking habits and overall health.
-Most importantly, never smoke while using these products.
+Therefore to help you decide what to try or how to go about quitting, talk to your doctor about your smoking habits and overall health.
+Most important, never smoke while using these products.
 The double dose of nicotine could dangerously overload your system.